-I realised things needed to change around the house as I bought a new PSU unit and began disassembling my project to replace the part.
+I realized things needed to change around the house as I bought a new PSU unit and began disassembling my project to replace the part.

 To keep your cables as tidy as possible, use zip ties, sleeves, and duct tape.
-Cable sleeves, for example, are inexpensive additions that protect and organise your cables.
+Cable sleeves, for example, are inexpensive additions that protect and organize your cables.

-There are plenty of ideas and inspiration on the internet for how to efficiently manage your cables based on your arrangement.
+There is plenty of ideas and inspiration on the internet for how to efficiently manage your cables based on your arrangement.

 Cleaning your components on a regular basis is the best way to keep them free of hair.

 While your display, mouse, and speakers can all be cleaned with a clean, dry towel, your CPU and keyboard may require special care.

 When not in use, keep your keyboard covered to prevent fur from accumulating.

 If you have a mechanical keyboard with changeable keycaps, clean it frequently by removing all the keycaps and wiping them down.